How to take care of short curly hair

 Tip 2: Use the Right Hair Care and Hair Styling Products for Short, Curly Hair

 When it comes to styling short hairstyles, it’s all about the hair products—especially if you have hair that is on the curlier side of the spectrum.
 Using the right hair care products for curly hair can make all the difference between voluminous, bouncy curls and flat, unkempt-looking curls.
 The number one priority for perfect-looking curls?
 Hydration!
-Curly hair tends to be on the drier side of the spectrum, so nourishing your hair with hydrating hair serums and hair oils can help keep them looking soft, shiny, and healthy—not to mention less frizzy, too.
+Curly hair tends to be on the drier side of the spectrum, so nourishing your hair with hydrating hair serums and hair oils can help keep them looking soft, shiny, and healthy—not to mention 7-ways-to-fight-curl-frizz, too.

 Start by using a system of shampoo and conditioner formulated for your specific hair type.
 For curly hair, shampoos and conditioners with formulas enriched with nourishing argan oil, shea butter, coconut oil, or avocado extract can be just what your hair needs to stay healthy-looking, hydrated, and in the end, appear more voluminous.
 Choosing the right shampoo and conditioner for your hair type cannot only result in healthier-looking, more radiant-looking hair strands, it can help make your hair easier to cut and style, too!